geoffsee/specai/VERIFY.md

 Use these natural conversational turns when you manually exercise each built-in tool.
 Persistence is only required for the graph and audio transcription entries.

-### Setup
-Human: I'm bringing up the tool registry now and I’ll enable persistence whenever we need it.
-Good to go?
-Assistant: Ready when you are—same registry for everything below.

 ---

 ### Echo